elGreato/savvy/README.md

 - Created SQL statements for adding, editing, deleting or loading data from the database.
 (These statements can be discovered in the classes inside the DAO folder)
 - Implemented these statements into the PDO environment.
 - Created domain objects to hold the data retrieved from the database.
-- Added getters, setters and other required methods (such as a method to calculate the number of likes of a comment).
+- Added getters, setters and other required methods (e.g. calculate likes of comment) to domain objects.

-### Step 5 : Business Services (Ali/Kevin)
+### Step 5 : Business Services (Ali / Kevin)
 In this step, the services have been created.
 All the services correspond to a use case.
 - Created a service class for every use case group.
 (Kevin)
 - Added a method for every use case.
 (Kevin)
-- Implemented basic business functionality (Retrieve/edit/add/delete data from DAO).
+- Implemented basic business functionality to the methods (Retrieve/edit/add/delete data from DAO).
 (Kevin)
 - Added functionality to hash entries where necessary (storing passwords etc.) (Kevin)
 - Added backend functionality to calculate credits.(Kevin/Ali)
 - The student management services were implemented using methods suggested by our lecturer Andreas Martin.
 (Hashing/AuthTokens)(Kevin)

-### Step 6 : Register/Login frontend (Ali/Kevin)
+### Step 6 : Register/Login frontend (Ali / Kevin)
 In this step, the frontend of the register and the login functionality have been created.
 - Created a static login and register pages using Bootstrap Studio.
 (Ali)
 - Added pages to PHP project and converted them into php files.
 (Ali)